The Impact of Zero Interfaces on Clinicians

 In the words of Douglas Adams “We are stuck with technology when what we really want is just stuff that works”.

 Because TransformativeMed apps for Cerner clients are built on a web-based platform called MPages, no separate interface is required.
 They just work-like they should.
-Both CORES and GlycemiCare embed directly into the EHR, enabling customized views of Cerner Millenium data.
+The Core Value Suite of apps embed directly into the EHR, enabling customized views of Cerner Millenium data.
 This improves EHR usability from within Cerner PowerChart, in real time.

-As another CORES Value Suite user at Haborview Medical Center explained, “When technology works well, you don’t even pay attention to it anymore.
+As another Core Workflow Suite user at Haborview Medical Center explained, “When technology works well, you don’t even pay attention to it anymore.
 It just becomes a natural part of your workflow.
-I spend a few seconds doing something on CORES that would take me half an hour otherwise, and I actually don’t even think about it anymore.”
+I spend a few seconds doing something on Cores that would take me half an hour otherwise, and I actually don’t even think about it anymore.”

 This seamless user experience is the impact that zero-interfaces has for clinicians who use TransformativeMed applications.